hernantz/blog/content/deploying-at-6am-a-postmortem.md

 Turns out that when the site has low activity it is also a good time to run our db backups.

 After checking the timestamps for previous backups I noticed they take two hours to complete.

-So I couldn't wait that long with the site down.
+I couldn't wait that long with the site down.
 So I killed the query with:

 ```sql
 proddb=>  SELECT pg_cancel_backend(24484);